The Rush

 The concept and experience of dissociation involves changes in brain connectivity, particularly between areas responsible for memory, emotion and self-awareness.
 Memory gaps, contradictory behaviors, internal conflicts, and difficulty maintaining consistent relationships or function are some traits associated with the phenomena.

-• What if a fearful dilemma was happening to us on a collective level?
-Is the desire of longing to connect to long-lost culture and kinship competing with the desire to disconnect from our painful pasts?
+What if a fearful dilemma was happening to us on a collective level?
+Is the desire of longing to connect to long-lost culture and kinship competes with the desire to disconnect from our painful pasts?
 Is this contributing to a kind of cultural amnesia?

-• What do we continue to lose and harm if we are unable to listen to and flow with what our ancestral undercurrents need?
+What do we continue to lose and harm if we remain in states of cultural amnesia?

-• What if our dissociation prevents us from sensing and building the skills we need to do the urgent work to stop abuses our ancestors started and re-weave regenerative cultures?
+Is collective and individual dissociation preventing us from sensing we need to develop skills to do the urgent work to stop abuses some of our ancestors started and re-weave compassionate, respectful and regenerative cultures?

-• What would thinking about our individual and collective experiences like this offer in terms of creative responses?
+What would thinking about our individual and collective experiences like this offer in terms of creative and embodied responses?

 Humans have never been alone as we experience life and perhaps we could be curious about what we could learn from other species who have have accompanied us over waters, through wars, famines and fire.

-In comparison, humans area very recent experiment.
-Our lineage splits clearly from other apes around 7 million years ago, and anatomically modern Homo sapiens has only existed for about 300,000 years.
+In comparison, humans are a more recent life experiment.
+While our lineage splits from other apes around 7 million years ago, modern Homo sapiens has only existed for about 300,000 years.
 In other words, we’re the new kids.

-The descendants of horses that had spread across the globe, eventually returned to North America when Spanish colonists brought them back across the seas in the early 1500s.
-Some of these horses escaped or were traded to Indigenous American peoples which enabled populations of horses to re-establish themselves across the Great Plains and western regions.
-These horses returned to the environment their ancestors had experienced near extinction in, coming full circle and re-occupying their original ecological niche as well as re-joining herds that had survived with Indigenous kinship.
+The descendants of horses that spread across the globe, eventually returned to North America when Spanish colonists brought them back across the seas in the early 1500s.
+Some of these horses escaped or were traded to Indigenous peoples in the Americas, enabling the descendants of the original horses to re-establish themselves across the Great Plains and western regions.

 Echos